 We kept looking for a suitable lay-by area where we could have lunch whilst enjoying the view, but in the end had to settle for a lay-by on a dual carriageway just eight miles from the campsite.

-Reaching the campsite was a bit tricky as the final leg was up a steep single track road which pretty much came to a dead end at the campsite entrance.
+Reaching the campsite was a bit tricky as the final leg was up a steep single track road.
 But behold, there was a bus stop there.

 The campsite is quite large with a number of permanent static caravans plus full timing caravanners with the usual garden gnomes etc outside the van.
 There are also numerous caravans with two large Calor Gas cylinders about three feet tall standing outside them.
 Now there's no way anybody going on a holiday would have a need for so much gas.
 The cylinders are too large to be stowed in the caravan, so I assume they get loaded in to the back of their hare coursing 4 X 4's.